microsoft/vcpkg/docs/users/triplets.md

 We currently provide many triplets by default (run `vcpkg help triplet`).
 However, you can easily add your own by creating a new file in the `triplets\` directory.
 The new triplet will immediately be available for use in commands, such as `vcpkg install boost:x86-windows-custom`.

+To change the triplet used by your project, such as to enable static linking, see our [Integration Document](integration.md#triplet-selection).

 ## Variables
 ### VCPKG_TARGET_ARCHITECTURE
 Specifies the target machine architecture.